Recycled Wood Ampersand

 What to do

 Print out a font you like of your logogram (this is optional, we just eyed it).
-Cut it out and lay on the wood surface (be sure to wipe down the surface so it’s nice and clean).
-We found this amazing slab of redwood from a house my father-in-law was renovating.
-I think it was once a shelf or part of a built in.
+Cut it out and lay on the wood surface (be sure to wipe down the surface, so it’s nice and clean).
+We found this fantastic slab of redwood from a house nearby that was renovating.
 Trace out your Ampersand on the wooden surface.
 Take your piece outside and cut using the scroll saw or jigsaw.
 Be careful as you follow your traced lines!
 Once you are done, sand the edges until they are smooth.
 Wipe off excess dust.
 Optional: you may want to keep as is, or you can stain the wood to bring out more of the color and detail.
 Then you are done!
 Wait for the stain to dry and enjoy your new decor!

-My hopes are to make a few and have a little wall of different styles of ampersands.
-This was a trial run, but I love how it all turned out!
-Plus, I always feel a bit of satisfaction knowing that I recycled in some way!
+You’ll feel a bit of satisfaction knowing that you recycled the wood in some way!
 What do you think of this trendy little logogram?